PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 ![aarrr funnel team](../images/blog/aarrr-pirate-funnel/aarrr-funnel-team.png)

-As you can see, there is overlap at all levels of the funnel, and we could go further.
+As you can see, there is trickle down to all levels of the funnel, and we could go further.
 Activation is influenced by whether people coming into the funnel match our Ideal Customer Profile (ICP), so marketing also influences it even if they don't own activation directly.

 ### 4. Research, test and iterate